Haydud3/dungeonmind/README.md

 - **Roleplay Assistant:** The AI reads your Campaign Bible and Journal to answer lore questions accurately or "Possess" an NPC to chat with players in character.
 - **Multi-Provider Support:** Supports **Puter.js** (Free/Serverless), **OpenAI**, and **Google Gemini**.

-### ⚔️ Campaign Management
+### ⚔️ Virtual Tabletop (VTT) & Campaign Management
-- **Real-Time Sync:** All data (dice rolls, chat, map updates) syncs instantly across all connected devices via Firebase Firestore.
-- **Interactive Map Board:** Upload maps, apply Fog of War, and reveal areas in real-time.
+- **Interactive Map Board:** A fully synchronized VTT experience.
+Upload custom battlemaps, manage player and NPC tokens, drag-and-drop elements, apply Fog of War, and reveal areas to your players in real-time.
+- **3D & 2D Perspectives:** Toggle seamlessly between traditional Top-Down and immersive Isometric 3D views.
+- **Custom 3D Tokens:** Upload your own `.glb` 3D models directly to character sheets to see them come alive on the VTT, or quickly select from a built-in roster of enemy and NPC models.
+- **AI Map Geometry:** Use AI tools to instantly generate walls, dynamic lighting, and map geometry for regular 2D maps.
+- **D&D Beyond Integration:** Instantly pull and import character sheets directly from D&D Beyond using just a link.
+- **Streamlined Sheet Management:** Easily view and manage both player and NPC character sheets from a quick-access interface.
+- **Real-Time Sync:** All data (dice rolls, chat, map updates, and token movements) syncs instantly across all connected devices.
 - **Rich Text Journal:** A fully-featured editor (Quill) to write lore, track quests, and save session logs.
 - **Lobby System:** Join games via simple 6-character codes.
 No account required for quick play (Anonymous auth supported).

 ### 🛡️ For DMs & Players
 - **DM Mode:** Control the map, ban/kick users, generate content, and manage the "Truth" (Campaign Bible).
-- **Player Mode:** Manage character stats, roll 3D dice, and maintain a personal inventory.
+- **Player Mode:** Manage character stats (or instantly import them from D&D Beyond), roll 3D dice, and maintain a personal inventory.

 ---